3 Best HVAC Companies in Safford, AZ

 • Monitor for potential problems.
 Keeping a close eye on the efficiency of your HVAC system — for instance by checking your thermostat settings and energy bills — helps you identify and fix problems before they get out of hand.

 • Keep your system clean.
-Regularly cleaning grills, indoor evaporator coil, condenser fan blades, and ductwork helps keep your HVAC system running efficiently and lowers the risk of mold.
+Regularly cleaning grills, indoor evaporator coil, condenser fan blades, and ductwork helps keep your HVAC system running efficiently and lowers your risk of mold.
 The National Air Duct Cleaners Association advises cleaning your system when it starts to look dirty.

 • Change the position of your blinds seasonally.
 During winter, leave your blinds open so your home benefits from passive solar heat.
 In summer, keep blinds shut to block out heat.
-Doing both lowers the amount of work your HVAC system is required to do.
+Doing both helps minimize the amount of work your HVAC system is required to do.

 ServiceCost